BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 #### Bidding Period

-Between 12:00pm EST on 5/2 11:59am EST on 5/9, participants will have the option, but will not be required, to submit bids on Pods — Beanstalk's native debt asset — using three parameters:
+Between **12:00pm EST on 5/2** and **11:59am EST on 5/9**, participants will have the option, but will not be required, to submit bids on Pods — Beanstalk's native debt asset — using three parameters:

 1.  the Weather for Sowing;
 2.  the maximum acceptable position in the BR Pod Line; and